ghgofort/sfcc-metadata-explorer/README.md

 Currently looking for bugs and issues with the initial Beta release, and will be pushing fixes as minor versions over the next few weeks.

 ### Updates since last release

+### 0.2.0
+Beta - V2

+- Added context menu action to get the XML from a system object attribute in the explorer tree.
+- Removed debug logging.
+- Fixed issue keeping error messages from showing for the user when an API call fails.
+- Updated the README.md & CHANGELOG.md to keep up-to-date w/changes made.
+- Added link to the issues page and removed the disclaimer about not being released to the marketplace.

 ### 0.1.2
 Beta - Patch - Updates to README.md